Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

   - **No EU tax key**
   Select this option if the tax key does not apply to an EU member state.

-[comment]: <> (FH: Unsicher.
-Stimmt das so?
+[comment]: <> (FH: Stimmt das so?
 Kein EG-Steuerschlüssel Option in Drop-down-Liste wird nicht nur bei Drittländern angezeigt.)

 9. Click the [SAVE & NEW] button.
   A small pop-up window confirms that the new tax key has been saved.
 The new tax key is displayed in the list.